 Often known by the acronym EMPD, extramammary paget disease is a form of cancer which arises in the upper layer of skin.
-The name comes from similarities in appearance to mammary Paget disease, on the breasts.
+The name comes from similarities in appearance to mammary Paget disease, on the breasts but EMPD occurs in men, or women.

-In the case of EMPD, symptoms most often appear in the armpits, anal, or genital areas and can be taken as signs of eczema.
-A series, of itchy, to a degree burning lesions, commonly made worse by scratching.
+Symptoms most often appear in the armpits, anal, or genital areas.
+They can be mistaken for signs of eczema, as they include a series, of itchy, to a degree burning lesions, commonly made worse by scratching.

 EMPD & Confocal Microscopy